Office Staff

 Advisor

 Peter is responsible for overseeing our partnership with Mt.
-Rainier National Park and taking a leadership role in developing safety and training protocols for our guide staff.
+Rainier National Park and taking a leadership role in developing risk management and training protocols for our guide staff.
 Peter also works with our Expedition Manager in assessing daily climbing conditions and managing our Mt.
 Rainier programs.
 As a climber and guide, Peter has summited Mount Everest seven times and has participated in 14 Everest expeditions over the course of 2 decades.
 He has an outstanding international reputation as a leader and guide.
 Peter’s climbing expertise may even be overshadowed by his ability to guide and successfully assist others in reaching summits.
 Peter has led Alpine Ascents’ climbs to Everest, Denali, Kilimanjaro, Carstensz Pyramid and Mt.
 Vinson and frequently leads our climbs on Mt.
 Rainier.
 Full Guide Bio

 Momo